 The marketing campaign performance dashboard then takes a look at the click-through rate (CTR) of your paid search campaigns.
 This is the connecting step between getting the customer to notice you and actually click on your advertisement.
 It makes sense to compare the CTRs for each campaign or ad group and track the rate for each country you are advertising in, even in similar countries you can see huge differences when it comes to what works and what doesn’t.

 Next up on the dashboard we look at the cost per click or CPC, which can also be monitored by campaigns (please open the full-screen link to see all KPIs).
 This is also extremely useful for marketing and advertising agencies that handle multiple accounts and campaigns at once, and need to know where their dollars have been spent and what kind of results they’ve generated.
 It is crucial for business success to have actionable data in an easy to comprehend way.
-This is what our marketing dashboard examples focus on.
+This is exactly what our marketing campaign dashboard focuses on.

 Finally, the marketing performance dashboard looks at cost per acquisition (CPA) which is often considered the most important KPI in this dashboard.
 Having an answer to the question ‘How much are we spending for a new customer?’ depends on having this KPI presented to you in a simple and customisable way.
 You want to be able to take a look at CPA for each campaign or channel?
 No problem.
 Additionally, our marketing performance dashboard provides you with an overview of the overall CPA in the bottom left-hand corner.
 This marketing dashboard template shows all the data you need to strategically decide where to put your valuable marketing money to be able to maximise all your results.